Viscount

+In the case of French viscounts, the title is sometimes left untranslated as vicomte [vi.kɔ̃t].

 Etymology

 The word viscount comes from Old French visconte (Modern French: vicomte), itself from Medieval Latin vicecomitem, accusative of vicecomes, from Late Latin vice- "deputy" + Latin comes (originally "companion"; later Roman imperial courtier or trusted appointee, ultimately count).

 History

 During the Carolingian Empire, the kings appointed counts to administer provinces and other smaller regions, as governors and military commanders.
 Viscounts were appointed to assist the counts in their running of the province, and often took on judicial responsibility.
 The kings strictly prevented the offices of their counts and viscounts from becoming hereditary, in order to consolidate their position and limit chance of rebellion.

 The title was in use in Normandy by at least the early 11th century.
-Similar to the Carolingian use of the title, the Norman viscounts were local administrators, working on behalf of the Duke.
+Similar to the Carolingian use of the title, the Norman viscounts were local administrators, working on behalf of the duke.
 Their role was to administer justice and to collect taxes and revenues, often being castellan of the local castle.
 Under the Normans, the position developed into a hereditary one, an example of such being the viscounts in Bessin.
 The viscount was eventually replaced by bailiffs, and provosts.

-As a rank in British peerage, it was first recorded in 1440, when John Beaumont was created Viscount Beaumont by King Henry VI.
+As a rank of the British peerage, it was first recorded in 1440, when John Beaumont was created Viscount Beaumont by King Henry VI.
 The word viscount corresponds in the UK to the Anglo-Saxon shire reeve (root of the non-nobiliary, royal-appointed office of sheriff).
-Thus early viscounts were originally normally given their titles by the monarch, not hereditarily; but soon they too tended to establish hereditary principalities in the wider sense.
-They were a relatively late introduction to the British peerage, and on the evening of the Coronation of Queen Victoria in 1838, the Prime Minister Lord Melbourne explained to her why (from her journals):
+Thus, early viscounts originally received their titles from the monarch, and not hereditarily; they eventually tended to establish hereditary principalities in the wider sense.
+The rank is a relatively late introduction to the British system, and on the evening of her coronation in 1838, Queen Victoria recorded in her diary an explanation for this by then-Prime Minister Lord Melbourne (himself a viscount):

 I spoke to Ld M. about the numbers of Peers present at the Coronation, & he said it was quite unprecedented.
 I observed that there were very few Viscounts, to which he replied "There are very few Viscounts," that they were an old sort of title & not really English; that they came from Vice-Comites; that Dukes & Barons were the only real English titles;—that Marquises were likewise not English, & that people were mere made Marquises, when it was not wished that they should be made Dukes.